-Table 1 below shows that in FY 2019, nationally, the LIHEAP exceeded its target scores for assisting income-eligible households with at least one older-adult member (60 years old and over) and its target scores for assisting income-eligible households with at least one young child (5 years old or younger).
+Table 1 below shows that in FY 2020, nationally, LIHEAP met its target score for assisting income eligible households with at least one older adult member (60 years old and over) but did not meet its target score for assisting income eligible households with at least one young child (five years old or younger).

 Table 1.
-LIHEAP Recipiency Targeting Performance Measures for FY 2019
+LIHEAP Recipiency Targeting Performance Measures for FY 2020

-Performance Measurement Statistic Target Result Increase the recipiency targeting index score for LIHEAP-beneficiary households having at least one older-adult member 85 86 Increase the recipiency targeting index score for LIHEAP-beneficiary households having at least one young child 111 115
+Performance Measurement Statistic Target Result Increase the recipiency targeting index score for LIHEAP beneficiary households having at least one older adult member 86 86 Increase the recipiency targeting index score for LIHEAP beneficiary households having at least one young child 115 112

 Beginning in FY 2016, HHS required state grant recipients and the District of Columbia to collect and report data for four new developmental performance measures designed to measure LIHEAP impacts.
 HHS has not defined annual targets for the four new performance measures as they are considered developmental.
-Table 2 below shows the results for the burden-targeting index and the burden-reduction targeting index for FY 2019 for all states with usable data.
-The benefit-targeting index score for FY 2019 was 120, indicating that LIHEAP provided 20 percent higher benefits to those households with the highest energy-burden compared to average beneficiary households.
-The burden-reduction targeting index score for FY 2019 based on all states with usable data was 90, indicating that LIHEAP paid about 10 percent less of the energy bill for households with the highest energy-burden compared to average-beneficiary households.
+Table 2 below shows the results for the burden targeting index and the burden reduction targeting index for FY 2020 for all states with usable data.
+The benefit targeting index score for FY 2020 based on all states with usable data was 112, indicating that LIHEAP provided 12 percent higher benefits to those households with the highest energy burden compared to average beneficiary households.
+The burden reduction targeting index score for FY 2020 based on all states with usable data was 86, indicating that LIHEAP paid about 14 percent less of the energy bill for households with the highest energy burden compared to average beneficiary households.